FynnFreyer/NaiveHIS/README.md

     # >>> exit()

     # run the project with gunicorn
+    # by default on 127.0.0.1:8000
-    # (runs on 127.0.0.1:8000 and should be made accessible
+    # should be made accessible via reverse proxy
-    #  via reverse proxy under my.domain.tld)
+    # under my.domain.tld
     gunicorn NaiveHIS.wsgi